lincolnauster/wikitext.gmi/README.md

 * References: [unimplemneted] we transform these to out-of-line links at the end of the document.
 * Images: [unimplemented] we transform these into links between paragraphs.
+* Horizontal Rules: These are just displayed verbatim as `---`.
 * [bunch more stuff that I'll get to later!]

 ## Usage